Asbestos Roof Encapsulation for Commercial Buildings

 What this service is for

-Asbestos cement roofsOlder commercial or agricultural roofs where encapsulation may be considered after proper assessment.
+Asbestos cement roofsOlder commercial or farm roofs where encapsulation may be on the table once we have assessed them properly.

-Removal disruptionOwners comparing encapsulation with the cost, disruption and waste implications of removal.
+Removal disruptionOwners weighing encapsulation against the cost, downtime and hazardous waste of stripping it off.

-Weathered sheetsCement sheets that need careful condition assessment before any coating route is discussed.
+Weathered sheetsCement sheets that need a careful condition check before any coating route is even discussed.

 Survey checks before specification